views-platform/.github/README.md

 ## Key Processes of the VIEWS Pipeline

-Achieving the goals states in our rationale for building a robust ML pipeline involves several core iterative processes:
+Achieving the goals stated in our rationale for building a robust ML pipeline involves several core iterative processes:

 - **Developing:** Creating and refining machine learning models.
 - **Experimentation:** Testing and validating various model configurations and approaches.